 The first mistake many people make when shopping for loans is focusing solely on the interest rates they’re offered.
 While the interest rate you’re charged is obviously important for any credit product, getting hung up on the APR and ignoring other loan factors can be a mistake when comparing loans.

 It all comes down to how your interest fees are calculated for loan products.
-The interest fees you pay for revolving credit lines, including the range of credit cards for bad credit, depend primarily on your APR and average daily balance.
+The interest fees you pay for revolving credit lines, including the range of credit cards, depend primarily on your APR and average daily balance.
 When it comes to loans, however, it’s a slightly different story.

 That’s not to say your loan’s interest rate isn’t important; it most certainly is important.
 But for loans, the amount of interest you pay will be impacted just as much, if not more so, by the length of your loan as it is by the APR you’re charged, because loan interest is typically compounded monthly.
 So, to calculate your monthly payment and total loan cost, you’ll need to incorporate your APR, principal amount, and how long you need to repay your loan.